-Since 2012, when the housing market began to come around, many metros have seen dramatic fluctuations in our rent vs. buy statistic.
-This is mostly due to rising property prices and fluctuations in how much they climb in comparison to rents, and vice versa.
+Since 2012, when the housing market began to come around, many metros have seen dramatic fluctuations in our rent vs. buy statistics.
+This is mostly due to rising property prices and fluctuations in how much they climb in comparison to rents and vice versa.

 Rent increase has exceeded home price growth in several markets.
 As a result, purchasing a home is currently a better financial decision than renting in those markets than it was in 2012.